CS559/559Theme/readme.md

 and make sure that both mainroad and 559Theme are in the themes directory

 - New variables for tuning:
-    - noheader - set to true on a page to skip the header (default/baseof.html)
+    - noheader - set to true on a page to skip the header (default/baseof.html) - this was meant to allow the home page to look different
     - myreadmore - true (by default) for a less obnoxious read me in a summary (and a link if the summary is the whole page)

 Changes (not exhaustive):